guitarvydas/guitarvydas.github.io/_posts/2021-09-07-PT Notes for Torlisp - PEG for Zodetrip.md

 Use "#lang peg" to convert portions of Zodetrip.rkt.

 [_Zodetrip was discussed in an earlier Torlisp meeting.
-Zodetripe is a game jam entry written in racket, by Jos'h Fulller_]
+Zodetrip is a game jam entry written in racket, by Jos'h Fulller_]

 # Progress